-To ensure a consistent supply of capable and well trained merchant mariners, the Maritime Administration provides limited funding to the six State Maritime Academies (SMA’s): California Maritime Academy, Maine Maritime Academy, Massachusetts Maritime Academy, Great Lakes Maritime Academy, Texas A&M Maritime Academy, and the State University of New York Maritime College.
-The education of merchant marine officers is an essential Maritime Administration responsibility to meet national security needs and to maintain the defense readiness.
-The maritime academies meet that need by educating young men and women for service in the American merchant marine, in the U.S. Armed Forces, and in the Nation’s inter-modal transportation system.
-The Maritime Administration also provides training vessels to all six State maritime academies for use in at-sea training and as shore-side laboratories.
+To ensure a consistent supply of capable and well trained merchant mariners, the Maritime Administration funds and operates the U.S. Merchant Marine Academy at Kings Point, New York and provides limited funding to the six State Maritime Academies (SMA’s): California Maritime Academy, Maine Maritime Academy, Massachusetts Maritime Academy, Great Lakes Maritime Academy, Texas A&M Maritime Academy, and the State University of New York Maritime College.
+The education of merchant marine officers is an essential Maritime Administration responsibility to meet national security needs and to maintain defense readiness.
+The maritime academies meet that need by educating young men and women for service in the American merchant marine, in the U.S. Armed Forces, and in the Nation’s, intermodal transportation system.
+The Maritime Administration also provides training vessels to the State maritime academies for use in at-sea training and as shore-side laboratories.
 The vessels are part of the Maritime Administration’s assistance to the academies to train highly qualified licensed officers.

 |Academy||Address||Phone Number||Web URL|